vatesfr/xen-orchestra/docs/configuration.md

 ### SUDO

-To be able to mount NFS shares with a non-privileged user the use of ``sudo`` is required.
-By default, XO-Server does not use it.
-To enable, change parameter ``useSudo`` to ``true``, inside the `remoteOptions` block.
+To be able to mount NFS shares with a non-privileged user, the use of ``sudo`` is required.
+By default, XO-Server does not use sudo.
+To enable it, change the parameter ``useSudo`` to ``true``.
+It's located inside the `remoteOptions` block.

 ```toml
 useSudo = true
 ```

-You need to configure ``sudo`` on your operating system to accept the user of your choice to run mount/umount commands without asking for password.
-Depending of your operating system / sudo version, the local of this configuration may change.
+You also need to configure ``sudo`` on your operating system to accept the user of your choice to run mount/umount commands without asking for a password.
+Depending on your operating system / sudo version, the location of this configuration may change.
 Regardless, you can use:

 ```
 username ALL=(root)NOPASSWD: /bin/mount, /bin/umount